worgon12/Multicoin-Faucet/README.md

 When using the basic template you should add a Coinname.png in the img folder.
 Note that the large and lower case of the Coinname.png should match with the Coinname set in the Faucet config.

+If you set "stage_payments" => true and "staged_payment_cron_only" => true , you will need to create a cronjob for /cron/run.php and /lib/proxy_filter/cron/tor.php

+If you set "stage_payments" => true and "staged_payment_cron_only" => false you just have to create a cronjob for /lib/proxy_filter/cron/tor.php

+IMPORTANT: The tor proxy list gets downloaded from https://www.dan.me.uk/torlist/ - He only allows to download once a hour!
+Please note that you will be banned from the service if you exceed this quota!
+Create a .htaccess and .htpasswd for the cronjob folder and /lib/proxy_filter/cron/ to secure them.